ralsina/boxes-book/src/lesson11.run.md

 * If the overfull breaking point is better, break.
 * If the overfull breaking point is worse, use the underfull breaking point.

-As you probably expected... no changes in the Box class, or in how we draw things, or in how we load the data.
+As you probably expected... no changes in the Box class,  or in how we load the data.

 ```python
 # lesson11.py